Moneymoney122/boot-script/README.md

 ## Images:

-*Images shown may vary from the latest version of the script*
+*Images shown may vary from the latest version of the script.*

 ### boot-script: